zipcodeFrancisco/Maven.Quiz3-1/README.md

 ### Student
 * **Description**
-	* The purpose of this class is to make practical use of `List` class
+	* The purpose of this class is to encapsulate and manage a composite `List` of `Lab` objects.
 * **Methods to Complete**
 	* `Lab getLab(String labName)`
 	* `void setLabStatus(String labName, LabStatus status)`